ptoninato/YahooFantasyApp/README.md

 ## Some sort of function

 ### Dev setup
+1. `cp .env.example .env`
+1. Fill in any known values in the `.env` file
-Navigate to https://developer.yahoo.com/apps/create/ and setup an app for fantasy football api.
-Take the values from there and add them to your `.env` file
+    - If needed navigate to https://developer.yahoo.com/apps/create/ and setup an app for fantasy football api.
+    - Add these values to your `.env` file